Chon33/curse-modpack-downloader/README.md

 # curse-modpack-downloader
-Download minecrfat modpacks without the twitch app
+Download minecraft modpacks without the twitch app

 ## How to
 You just need to download the zip file with the manifest json and unzip it, it will create a new folder, then put the python file inside that folder and run it :)